ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Introduction

 \section{Introduction}

 The advancement of deep learning has led to breakthroughs in a number of artificial intelligence systems (AI).
 Yet, the superior performance of AI systems is often achieved at the expense of the interpretability of deep learning models~\citep{miller2019explanation}.
-A surge collection of eXplainable AI (XAI) methods have been developed to help humans understand AI from different facets.
-Each of these XAI methods commonly focuses on answering one or several XAI questions that users are interested in~\citep{liao2020questioning}.
-For example, saliency maps and feature attributions~\citep{lime,shap} aim to help humans answer ``why'' questions, by highlighting key rationales for AI predictions; counterfactual explanations answer ``why X not Y'' by perturbing the input in ways that impact model behaviors~\citep{miller2019explanation,wu2021polyjuice}, etc.

-Despite their potential, there have been inconsistent findings on whether the XAI methods are reliably helpful for humans in real-world applications~\citep{bansal2021does,PoursabziSangdeh2021ManipulatingAM,shen2020useful}.
-For instance, there is evidence that different types of explanations can support their intended use cases, such as debugging models~\citep{lertvittayakumjorn2021explanation}, human-AI teaming~\citep{gonzalez2020human}, etc. In contrast, a number of studies uncover that applying state-of-the-art XAI methods to real-world human tasks could not always help users better simulate model predictions~\citep{manipulating:2018:arxiv}, understanding AI model mistakes~\citep{shen2020useful}, etc.
+To address this challenge, researchers have developed a collection of eXplainable AI (XAI) methods that aim to enhance human understanding of AI from various perspectives~\citep{shen2020useful,shen2021explaining}.
+These methods typically focus on answering specific XAI questions of interest to users.
+For example, saliency maps and feature attributions~\citep{lime,shap} highlight key rationales behind AI predictions to address "why" questions, while counterfactual explanations perturb input to explore "why X not Y" scenarios that affect model behavior~\citep{miller2019explanation,wu2021polyjuice}.
+Despite their potential, the usefulness of XAI methods in real-world applications has yielded inconsistent findings~\citep{bansal2021does,PoursabziSangdeh2021ManipulatingAM,shen2020useful}.
+While some studies demonstrate that different explanations can support specific use cases, such as model debugging~\citep{lertvittayakumjorn2021explanation} and human-AI collaboration~\citep{gonzalez2020human}, others reveal limitations in enhancing users' ability to simulate model predictions~\citep{shen-etal-2022-shortest} or understand AI errors~\citep{shen2020useful}.
+To bridge this gap, researchers have explored the mismatch between real-world user demands and existing XAI methods. \citet{shen2021explaining}, for instance, compare practical user questions~\citep{liao2020questioning} with over 200 XAI studies and identify a bias in current methods towards certain types of XAI questions, neglecting others.
+Additionally, users also tend to have \emph{multiple}, \emph{dynamic} and sometimes \emph{interdependent} questions on AI explanations~\citep{lakkaraju2022rethinking,tsai2021exploring,}.